microservices-api/kubernetes-microprofile-lab/README.md

     ```bash
     docker push mycluster.icp:8500/<NAMESPACE>/microservice-vote:1.0.0
     ```
 1. Your image is now available in the Docker registry in ICP.
 You can verify this through the management console: `Console -> Container Images`.
+Search for `microservice-vote`

     ![Images Repository](images/images_repo.png)